-You’ve taken a critical step to understanding your body’s sleep cycle.
+You’ve taken a critical step to understanding your body’s sleep-wake cycle.
 Now, it’s important to perform this assessment correctly to maximize the value it will have on your results.
-As we all lead very different lives, you may need to adjust the test routine to your lifestyle while still maintaining test integrity, as this directly impacts your care.
+As we all lead very different lives, you may need to adjust the test routine to your lifestyle while still maintaining test integrity, as this can directly impact your care.
 If you have any questions about melatonin testing you can explore the FAQ’s below, but also know that we’re here to help.
-Even though this is an important medical test, our team’s goal is to help you minimize disruptions while maximizing your test integrity.

 What am I supposed to do for X hours while taking the assessment?